stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

   namespace: build
 spec:
   template: redis
+  sync: false

 ```

-To keep track of resources created from Templates, TemplateInstance for each Template is being instantiated inside a Namespace.
+TemplateInstance are used to keep track of resources created from Templates, which are being instantiated inside a Namespace.
-Generally, a TemplateInstance is created from a Template and then, the TemplateInstances will not be updated when the Template changes later on.
+Generally, a TemplateInstance is created from a Template and then the TemplateInstances will not be updated when the Template changes later on.
 To change this behavior, it is possible to set `spec.sync: true` in a TemplateInstance.
 Setting this option, means to keep this TemplateInstance in sync with the underlying template (similar to helm upgrade).

 ### 5. TemplateGroupInstance